Frequently Asked Questions

 How do I book and pay for a boarding reservation?

-All bookings and payments go through our secure online payment system located right here on our website.
+All bookings and payments go through our secure online payment and booking system located right here on our website.
 This method is both efficient and convenient and allows payment to be collected prior to service.
 We do not accept cash or check and all bookings must be paid for by the first day of service.

 What is your cancellation policy?